REFER A PATIENT

 Rehab Select Blog

-The Importance of Post Stroke Rehab
+The Importance of Post Stroke Rehabilitation

 Posted by Bobby Stephenson

-the_importance_of_poststroke_rehabilitationEvery year, more than 700,000 people in the United States suffer a stroke.
-Roughly, two-thirds of these people survive and need rehabilitation.
-Rehabilitation helps stroke survivors become more independent and improves their quality of life.
-While rehabilitation is not able to reverse the brain damage caused by the stroke, proper rehabilitation can significantly assist people in achieving the best long-term outcome possible.
+Every year, over 700,000 people in the United States suffer a stroke.
+Roughly two-thirds of these people survive and need rehabilitation.
+Post stroke rehabilitation helps survivors become more independent and improves their quality of life.
+While post stroke rehabilitation is not able to reverse the brain damage caused by the acute care episode, proper post stroke care can significantly assist people in achieving the best long-term outcome possible.

-Post Stroke Rehabilitation
+Post Stroke Rehab

 Download Our Free eBook for More Information About Understanding Stroke